 4. Pick the niches that are worth your effort.

 Now, you surely shouldn't turn your back on each and every low-traffic niche.
-For some of them, creating your content and ranking it in SERPs is so easy you simply cannot afford missing the opportunity.
+For some of them, creating your own good quality content and ranking it in SERPs is so easy you simply cannot afford missing the opportunity.

-On the contrary, some of the sweetest niches might require the type of content that takes ages to create (say, courses and e-books), so they might not be worth it.
-This means you need to carefully weigh the pros and cons for every option, and pick the ones that fit your biz type and amount of resources best.
+On the contrary, some of the sweetest niches might require the type of content that takes ages to create (say, long-read articles, courses and e-books), so they might not be worth it.
+This means you need to carefully review the pros and cons for every option, and pick the ones that fit your business type and amount of resources best.

 Choosing a domain name

 This step fits in if you're planning to build your affiliate website from scratch.
-Here are a few things you might want to pay attention to.
+Here are a few SEO techniques you might want to pay attention to.

 1. A broad industry-related name vs exact/partial match domain for a specific keyword

-This choice depends mostly on the long-term goals you set.
+This choice depends mostly on the long-term goals you set for the marketing site.